helmedeiros/javascript-roadtrip/README.md

   var text = "Raindrops Keep Falling";
   console.log(text);
 ```
-We can also use the + operator with strings in a process called concatanation.
+We can also use the addition(+) operator with strings, or string with numbers and expressions in a process called concatanation.
 Concatanation place strings together in one string.

 ```js
   var text = "Raindrops Keep Falling";